TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 Of course, this should also be a start symbol in your syntax definition.
 You can test the editor by first building your project and opening a MiniJava program.

+To get feedback on the building progress, open the console on Eclipse by accessing *Window*, *Show View*, and select *Console*.
+In some cases, it is necessary to select *Other* and then type *Console*.
+{: .notice .notice-warning}

 In Eclipse, you build a project by choosing *Build Project* from the *Project* menu or by pressing the corresponding keyboard shortcut (OS X: Cmd + Alt + B, Enter).
 When you later rebuild your project, any open MiniJava editor is updated to the new version you just built.

 You can also use *Show parsed AST* in the editor's *Spoofax* -> *Syntax* menu to test your abstract syntax definition interactively.
-While you change a MiniJava program in the editor, its corresponding AST is updated automatically.
+When you change a MiniJava program in the editor, it is necessary to select *Show parsed AST* again to visualize its corresponding AST.
 You might notice that the editor will give you an AST even for syntactically incorrect programs.
 This is because Spoofax editors support syntactic error recovery.